dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ## Logged out

-If you are logged out or the Slack app/website is closed, you will need to authenticate before completing the integraion.
+If you're logged out or the Slack app/website is closed, you must authenticate before completing the integration.

 1. Complete the field defining the Slack workspace you want to integrate with dbt Cloud.
     <Lightbox src="/img/docs/dbt-cloud/define-workspace.png" width="75%" title="Define the workspace"/>